The Minova, Congo Refugee Camp

 Top 3 Priorities

 1. Feeding Program for children.
-In May 2017, we started feeding 100 children every week a nutritious, hot meal.
-Now, we have 3 Feeding Programs feeding over 1000 children every week.
+In May 2017, we started feeding 100 children every week a nutritious hot meal.
+We currently have two feeding programs a week with 250 children at a time (we are limited by space).
 We want to feed hundreds more!

 2. Clothes, shoes, blankets, health cards for the children.